-Those adjustments amounted to a difference in excess of assets over liabilities (including minorities) for Solvency II compared to IFRS of TEUR 2,866,813 as at the balance sheet date.
+Those adjustments amounted to a difference in excess of assets over liabilities (including minorities) for Solvency II compared to IFRS of TEUR 1,992,202 as at the balance sheet date.

-For the Solvency II balance sheet as at the balance sheet date, the principles of recognition, valuation and presentation remained unchanged compared to the previous period.
+For the Solvency II balance sheet as at the balance sheet date, the principles of recognition, valuation and presentation remained unchanged compared to the previous period, with the exception of the first-time application of the BaFin Interpretative Decision as mentioned at the beginning of this section.
+The change of presentation of payables and receivables decreased both total assets and total liabilities, respectively, whereas grossing up of funds withheld lead to an increase of total assets and total liabilities.